BlaiseMuhirwa/flatnav/experiments/README.md

 ### Viewing Output Metrics

 Once you have run a benchmarking job to completion, the experiment runner will save a set of plots under the `metrics` directory in the top level of the `flatnav` repo.
 These plots include, amongst others, the latency vs. recall tradeoff curves that we report in the paper.
 We also save the raw data used to generate these plots in the file `metrics/metrics.json`.

+## Full List of Commands

+If you would like to understand more of the details of our data preparation scripts, please see the remaining sections below.
+If you would simply like to reproduce our benchmarking results for all 13 ANN Benchmarks and Big ANN Benchmark datasets considered in the paper, we list the specific commands per datasets below.

+###

+mnist-784-euclidean

 ## Input Data Format